kikilondon/temperature_metric-converter-/README.md

-The project is a temperature metric converter.
-First, the user enters the scale he wants to measure the temperature and then the number of degrees to convert.
-Then the programme converts the entered figure into Celsius, Fahrenheit and Kelvin degrees based on the user's choice.
-I built it with Javascript and HTML.
+The project is a temperature unit converter.
+Initially, the user selects the temperature scale they wish to use for measurement and then enters the temperature value they want to convert.
+Subsequently, the program performs conversions to provide equivalent values in Celsius, Fahrenheit, and Kelvin, according to the user's selection.